On the Topic of Business...

 Do you have an online store?

 Yes!
-I currently have an Etsy shop that you can visit here.
-There are plans to sell on this website, but that will be in the far future.
+I currently have an Etsy shop that you can visit on the homepage.
+There may be plans to sell on my website, but that would be in the far future.

 Do you sell in person?